meedan/check-bots/google-factcheck-explorer-bot/README.md

 NOTE: These instructions include references to documentation and AWS infrastructure that are not visable outside the Meedan organization.
 Please contact us if you need information about any of these resources to install this code on your own system.
+The installation process is also recorded on an internal wiki page: `Installing the Google factcheck tools bot in a workspace`

 ## Background data
 For items to become availible to be displayed by the bot